Normal Histology Index

 The vascular pole is the site by where the afferent and efferent arterioles arrive and leave the glomerulus.
 The two arterioles are separated for a space containing extracellular matrix and cells: extraglomerular mesangium.

-The GBM has a variable thickness, between 240 and 340 nm in the adult, and is slightly more thickness in men than in women.
+The GBM has a variable thickness, usually between 240 and 360 nm in the adult, and is slightly more thicker in men than in women, and it is thicker in elderly people.
+However, the thickness is very variable in the literature, in a paper published by Dr. Mark Haas in 2009, he says that it can vary between 215 and 430 nm (Haas M. Arch Pathol Lab Med.
+2009;133:224–232 [PubMed link]), The normal thickness of the adult is believed to be reached between 9 and 11 years of age.
 On the ultrastructural images it appears like a trilaminar structure, with a central zone: lamina densa, surrounded by less dense layers: lamina rara interna and lamina rara externa.
 However, studies with tissue processed in non-conventional manner, have demonstrated that the GBM appears as a homogeneous dense layer directly adhered to epithelium and endothelium (Inoue S. Ultrastructural architecture of basement membranes.
 Contrib Nephrol; 107:21-8, 1994 [PubMed link ]; Reale E, Luciano L. The laminae rarae of the glomerular basement membrane.
 Their manifestation depends on the histochemical and histological techniques.
 Contrib Nephrol; 80:32-40, 1990 [PubMed link ]).
 The main components of the GBM are type IV collagen, heparan sulphate, laminin, proteoglycans, entactin, and fibronectin (Figures 6 to 10c).
-Electron microscopy image: GBM (link).

 Figure 6.
 With methenamine-silver stain the GBM is thin and smooth (green arrows); this is a good technique to see its structure.
 The blue arrows indicate nuclei of podocytes, the cytoplasm is flat and it does not allow to delimit itself clearly with the optical microscopy.
 The red arrows mark some mesangial areas and nuclei of mesangial cells.
 (Methenamine-silver, X400).